 With a DSLR, you should also check your various lenses for focus accuracy to see if there is a focus shift between them.
 If you have a DSLR that supports micro-adjustment, you should take the time to calibrate the focus for each lens you use.

 Step Six – Process your photos

-You can find several guides for processing your photos in our tutorials section, we have tutorials for all of the different filter options, as well as how to perform a channel swap in different programs.
-Try our false color action suite plugin for photoshop, it can simplify the processing very nicely.
+You can find several guides for processing your photos in our tutorials section.
+We have tutorials for all the different filter options, as well as how to perform a channel swap in various programs.
+Try our false color action suite plugin for Photoshop—it can simplify the processing very nicely.

 Step Seven – Share your experience

 Now that you’ve taken some great photos, we’d love to see them!
-We are happy to feature customer galleries and sites on our customers section, just email us if you are interested.
-If you converted a camera we have not previously reviewed, let the world know how it performs!
+Share your photos to our gallery, or use our hashtag #kolarivision when uploading them to Instagram!
+If you converted a camera we have not yet reviewed, let the world know how it performs!
 We are always looking to expand our reviews section.
-If you were happy with our service and products, please take a minute to let the world know, we work hard to bring you quality content and products, your word of mouth helps keep that possible.
+If you are happy with our service and products, please take a minute to let the world know.
+We work hard to bring you quality content and products, and your word of mouth helps keep that possible.